Travel in the Spiritual Worlds

 While the literature of mysticism describes many different "states" of religious emotion and divine awareness, the travel analogy brings with it a whole different set of associations than the term state.
 State implies something static where a particular layer of the mind or cosmological space is entered and maintained.
 The term travel focuses not only on states but also on stages and transitions between mental or spiritual states.
 The spiritual traveler moves between spaces or states sometimes in a continuous movement, and sometimes in rapid transitions in a step-like fashion.

 The term travel further tries to capture the feeling of movement experienced by those who travel outside the body.
 Many experiences have a feeling of movement and acceleration similar to the one experienced by those who travel in the physical world.
-Spiritual travel experiences also sometimes contain the imagery of flying over spiritual landscapes, and walking through ethereal rooms.
+Spiritual travel experiences also sometimes contain the imagery of flying over spiritual landscapes, moving towards the center of mandalas (circular spiritual diagrams or maps), and walking through ethereal rooms.
 Such experience may contain the normal sensory cues we associate with physical environments (depth perception, atmospheric perspective, vanishing points, etc.)

 Thus, the travel analogy tries to capture the dynamic richness of the inner worlds of perception.
 It attempts to do justice to the changing geographies and textures of these inner spaces.
 It is also able to do so without the limitations of the more static "state-based" terminology.

 Clearly, the travel analogy breaks down when the person enters the more extreme states of mystical awareness.
 However, even in these states of infinite light and cosmic nothingness, there is usually some series of different states leading to the advanced state which is beyond all qualities and descriptions.
 This is evident in the spiritual travel experiences presented in the Sacred Light section of this site.